yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-unorderedmap-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Liczba elementów w nieuporządkowaną mapy.
+Liczba elementów w mapie nieuporządkowane.

 ## <a name="ctor"></a>  Unorderedmap::unorderedmap — Konstruktor